Nestle wants bigger piece of high-end chocolate

 “Super-premium luxury chocolate brands should be monolithic worldwide, like Nespresso is.
 That goes against the DNA of our organisation, so we’re going to have to find ways to go around that,” he said.

-The easiest way for Nestle to move upmarket in chocolate would be an acquisition, and rumors of its interest in Switzerland’s Lindt & Spruengli and Italy’s Ferrero have recurred over the years.
+The easiest way for Nestle to move upmarket in chocolate would be an acquisition, and rumours of its interest in Switzerland’s Lindt & Spruengli and Italy’s Ferrero have recurred over the years.

 “What’s interesting about both Lindt and Ferrero is both of those companies would fit beautifully into any of the other four big players,” said Andrew Cosgrove, lead analyst at EY’s global consumer products practice, referring to Mondelez, Mars, Nestle and Hershey.
 “But neither asset looks affordable or available in the short term.”